Isotta Fraschini Tipo 6 LMH-C

-The Isotta Fraschini Tipo 6 LMH Competizione (also known as the Tipo 6 LMH-C) is a sports prototype developed by Isotta Fraschini and Michelotto Engineering for the Le Mans Hypercar class to compete in the FIA World Endurance Championship.
+The Isotta Fraschini Tipo 6 LMH Competizione (also known as the Tipo 6 LMH-C) is a sports prototype developed by Michelotto Engineering for Isotta Fraschini to compete in the Le Mans Hypercar class.
+The car was originally built to compete in the FIA World Endurance Championship before being forced to withdraw in the second half of 2024.
+The car is set to make its competitive return in the Asian Le Mans Series.